Knowledge of Uncertain Worlds: Programming with Logical Constraints: Formal definition of semantics of DA logic

 For predicates in \m{K} that reference founded semantics, we prove this for each SCC $S_i$ in the dependency graph for $K$; the proof is by induction on $i$.
 The predicates used in SCC $S_i$ to reference founded semantics have the same truth values as the referenced predicates in earlier SCCs.
 These truth values are consistent because, by the induction hypothesis, the interpretation computed for predicates in earlier SCCs is consistent.

-For predicates in \m{K} that reference constraint semantics, they have the same truth values as the referenced predicates in the constraint models of other kunits, and constraint models are consistent by definition.
+For predicates in \m{K} that reference constraint semantics, they have the same truth values as the referenced predicates in the constraint models of the referenced kunits, and constraint models are consistent by definition.

 Next we consider constraint semantics.
 Again note that constraint models are consistent by definition. \end{myproof}

 \begin{theorem} The founded model of a kunit $K$ is a model of $K$ and $\cmpl(K)$.
 The constraint models of $K$ are 2-valued models of $K$ and $\cmpl(K)$. \end{theorem}